qorix-group/score/docs/process/process_areas/safety_analysis/safety_analysis_workflow.rst

    :output: wp__sw_arch_verification, wp__issue_track_system

    | The safety analyses and DFA are monitored and verified.
-   | The inspection shall be implemented as integral part of the review tool.
+   | The inspection shall be implemented as an integral part of the review tool.